-Activit у The Council's discretion shall be limited to the following matters: ii. vehicular traffic; iii. sealing or paving (excluding earthworks); iv. storage of materials, vehicles, plant or equipment; or v. the release, injection or placement of chemicals or toxic substances; and excep ot for: vi. when complying with permitted built form standards for the medium density residential zone (14.5.2) or high-density residential zone (14.6.2) vii. when required to meet an unobstructed outlook space standard viii. when complying with controlled subdivision activities under 8.5.1.2 y application arising from this rule shall not be nited or publicly notified.
-RD6 pre ny of the following within 10 metres tree otection zone radius 10 metres of the base of any see in the Significant Trees area at Riccarton Bush: a.
-Rule 9.4.6 a. - o. i. works (including earthworks, other than as provided for by Rule 9.4.4.1.1 P12); ii. vehicular traffic; iii. sealing or paving (excluding earthworks); iv. storage of materials, vehicles, plant or equipment; or v. the release, injection or placement of chemicals or toxic substances. de re: the case of the property at 48 Rata Street (legally scribed as Lot 375 DP 11261) the 10 metre striction shall only apply to the northern boundary that property. de pro r the purposes of this rule, the outer boundary fining the Significant Trees Area (which follows the edator-proof fence surrounding the forest mnant) shall be deemed to be the base of the tree. y application arising from this rule shall not be nited or publicly notified.
+Activity The Council's discretion shall be limited to the following matters: iii. sealing or paving (excluding earthworks);iv. storage of materials, vehicles, plant or equipment;or v. the release, injection or placement of chemicals or toxic substances; and except for: vi. when complying with permitted built form standards for the medium density residential zone (14.5.2) or high density residential zone (14.6.2) vii. when required to meet an unobstructed outlook space standard viii. when complying with controlled subdivision activities under 8.5.1.2 b.
+Any application arising from this rule shall not be limited or publicly notified.
+RD6 a.
+Any of the following within 10 metres tree protection zone radius of the base of any tree in the Significant Trees area at Riccarton Bush: a.
+Rule 9.4.6 a. - o. i. works (including earthworks, other than as provided for by Rule 9.4.4.1.1 P12); ii. vehicular traffic; iii. sealing or paving (excluding earthworks); iv. storage of materials, vehicles, plant or equipment;or v. the release, injection or placement of chemicals or toxic substances. b.
+The measurement in a. above shall be 15 metres where development results in four or more residential units on a site, and/or buildings that do not comply with Rule 14.5.2.3 Building height and maximum number of storeys. c.
+In the case of the property at 48 Rata Street (legally described as Lot 375 DP 11261) the 10 metre restriction shall only apply to the northern boundary of that property. d.
+For the purposes of this rule, the outer boundary defining the Significant Trees Area (which follows the